mostafaemara/candy_task_manager/README.md

 ![Architecture](arch.png?raw=true)

-- Bloc: contains application business logic
+- bloc: contains application business logic
 - data: Data Layer to interact with datasources such as rest api or local database in our case is sqlite and shared preference so incase we decide to switch to rest api we edite the repositories and models only
-- Helpers Usually Dart Extensions on classes  to help others layers by extending functionality and decrease boilerplate
+- helpers Usually Dart Extensions on classes  to help others layers by extending functionality and decrease boilerplate
-- Managers: Services Layer to deal and manage communications with os system services
+- managers: Services Layer to deal and manage communications with os system services
-- UI: Conatains anything related to views and styling (widgets,colors,sizes,padding,themes)
+- ui: Conatains anything related to views and styling (widgets,colors,sizes,padding,themes)

 ### Note